 Currently a draft Environmental Impact Statement (DEIS) is being prepared by the Bureau of Ocean Energy Management.
 The DEIS is expected to be available for public comment in the Fall of 2018.
 When the DEIS is available, we will post updates and directions for providing comment in this space.

-The Draft Environmental Impact Report (DEIR), prepared in accordance with the Massachusetts Environmental Policy Act, is now available for public comment.
-The DEIR is available at the link here.
-Hard copies of the DEIR are available for viewing at the following locations:
+The Draft Environmental Impact Report (DEIR), prepared in accordance with the Massachusetts Environmental Policy Act, is now available for public review.
+The DEIR is available at the link here and hard copies of the DEIR are available for viewing at the following locations below.

 Hyannis Public Library